use-the-fork/snowblower/options.md

-Which package of Redis to use
+The package Redis should use\.